Most people don't learn much from what they read.

 That means that many mental frameworks are often found in books.

-In comparison, most quick solutions I find useful can be found among the top google search results after I carefully craft a query.
+In comparison, most quick solutions I've found useful can be found among the top google search results after I carefully craft a query.

 If you are preparing for the future, read a book.